tsc-buddy/AzureGBC2018/README.md

 Azure will now create your replication plan, resource group, vnet and start replicating your VM.
 It will do so by storing data in a storage cache account.
 This will take some time to setup.
 Periodically check back to see the status.

+While your waiting, feel free to go and get familiar with the settings available in your Recovery vault - Replication plans, recovery plans etc etc.

 ![alt text](/Images/Replicationstatus.png)

 ### Failover

 Once you have 100 sync and protected status on your virtual machine, you can go ahead and either complete a test failover or a live failover.
-If you opt to do a failover prior to running a test, Azure will pop up with a warning just to make you aware that you have not carried out a test failover yet.
+If you opt to do a failover prior to running a test one, Azure will pop up with a warning just to make you aware that you have not carried out a test failover yet.

 ![alt text](/Images/Replicationstatus.png)